SAP/openui5-docs/docs/Configuring_Responsive_Behavior_of_a_Table_38855e0.md

 2. Columns with `Medium` and `None` importance

-    These are treated as equal and moved to the pop-in area when there are no `Low` importance columns.
+    These are treated as equal and moved to the pop-in area when there are no columns with `Low` importance.

 3. Columns with `High` importance

 Let's take the same example as before with the *Product* and *Price* columns as the most important columns.
 They must move to the pop-in area last.
 To achieve this, `importance:"High"` must be set for the two columns.
 As you reduce the size of the browser window, the columns with lower importance move to the pop-in area before the two columns configured with `High` importance.

-You can also hide columns with a certain importance in the pop-in area.
+You can also hide columns with a specific importance in the pop-in area.
 To achieve this, `hiddenInPopin` must be configured.
-For example, if you want to hide all columns with `"Low"` and `"Medium"` importance, then you can define `hiddenInPopin="Low,Medium"`.
+For example, if you want to hide all columns with `"Low"` and `"Medium"` importance, you can define `hiddenInPopin="Low,Medium"`.
 Additionally, you can also listen to the `popinChanged` event of the responsive table that is fired for every change of the pop-in area \(columns moved in or out of the pop-in area\).

 For more information, see the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.Table/sample/sap.m.sample.TableAutoPopin).